borason/performer/doc/manual/UserManual.md

 - Encoder with push button
 - 32 buttons with bi-color leds
 - 5 function buttons with labels on display
-- Micro SD Card slot
+- Micro SD card slot

 <!-- Concepts -->